rikhuijzer/ata/README.md

 ## Usage

 Download the binary for your system from [Releases](https://github.com/rikhuijzer/ata/releases).
-If you're running Arch Linux, then you can use the AUR packages: [ata](https://aur.archlinux.org/packages/ata), [ata-git](https://aur.archlinux.org/packages/ata-git), or [ata-bin](https://aur.archlinux.org/packages/ata-bin).
+Or use your package manager to install the application.
+For example, Brew on MacOS or AUR on Arch Linux have packages available.

 To specify the API key and some basic model settings, start the application.
 It should give an error and the option to create a configuration file called `ata.toml` for you.
 Press `y` and `ENTER` to create a `ata.toml` file.

-Next, request an API key via <https://beta.openai.com/account/api-keys> and update the key in the example configuration file.
+Next, request an API key via <https://platform.openai.com/api-keys> and update the key in the example configuration file.
+They key permissions can be "Restricted" to only "Model capabilities".

 For more information, see: